TokenPublication/THardwareApp/README.md

 }
 ```

-2) To use THardware wrapper modify the app/build.gradle file as follows:
+2) To use THardware lib in the app module, add the following dependency to app/build.gradle file:

 ```groovy
 dependencies {